Donnie Steele: Career

-1995–1997: Early career and Slipknot
+1993–1997: Early career and Slipknot

 Donnie Steele began his career as a member of Des Moines, Iowa-based death metal band Body Pit, in which fellow future Slipknot members Anders Colsefni (vocals), Mick Thomson (guitar) and Paul Gray (bass) had all performed.
 He later co-founded Slipknot in September 1995, alongside Colsefni, Gray, second guitarist Josh "Gnar" Brainard, drummer Joey Jordison and percussionist Shawn "Clown" Crahan.
 He was described by Brainard as "a pretty technical guitar player" and "one of those multi-talented guys".
 Author Joel McIver partly credits Steele with the introduction of jazz elements to the band's sound, describing the guitarist as a "self-confessed jazzbo".

 In early 1996, after the recording of the band's debut demo Mate.
 Feed.
 Kill.
 Repeat., Steele began to miss a number of Slipknot rehearsal sessions.
 The other band members attempted to track the guitarist down, but had to continue on without him, until one of them later saw him by chance and was told that he no longer wanted to be in the group.
 According to Brainard, Steele "felt that playing with Slipknot was against his Christian beliefs"; the rest of the band respected the guitarist's reasons for choosing to leave, although both Brainard and Colsefni have criticised his lack of communication regarding his decision to do so.
 With concerts forthcoming, Steele was quickly replaced by Craig Jones who later became the band's sampler.

-2011–2014: Return to Slipknot on bass
+2011–2014: Return to Slipknot

 Following the death of Gray in May 2010, Slipknot took a brief hiatus and later announced that Steele would replace the bassist for upcoming tour dates.
 In an official statement, the band explained that "Donnie was in the band at the very beginning, and rather than get an outsider, we thought it would be a fitting tribute to Paul to play with someone from within the family".
 Speaking about his return to the band, percussionist Shawn "Clown" Crahan explained that the decision to invite Steele to replace Gray "felt completely comfortable", adding that the band was "not gonna have some jackass from another band come into our world ...
 Donnie's family.
 Donnie's from the stone of the 'Knot".

 During live performances, Steele remained backstage out of sight of the crowd.
 Despite praising him for fitting back into Slipknot well, Crahan justified this decision by asking "What gives him the right to be onstage with us right now?", elaborating that "When we're going through an experience like this with our fans, they need to concentrate on the eight members that are grieving, not on someone new".
 Steele decided to leave the band during the recording sessions for ".5: The Gray Chapter", and was replaced by Alessandro Venturella in 2014, but he recorded some bass parts for the album according to guitarist Jim Root.